awsdocs/aws-elemental-mediapackage-user-guide/doc_source/dash-trtmts.md

 # DASH Manifest Options in AWS Elemental MediaPackage<a name="dash-trtmts"></a>

 This section describes the options that AWS Elemental MediaPackage offers for modifying live output DASH manifests\.
-These options don't apply to video on demand \(VOD\) outputs\.
+These options don't apply to video on demand \(VOD\) outputs or harvested live\-to\-VOD assets\.

 **Default DASH manifest**
 The following is a truncated example of a DASH manifest with no treatments: